myonmu0/ComfyUI-Jumper/README.md

  - *Accessing remote ComfyUI with browser's private/secret mode is a cleaner option because starts with 0 browser data, and ends with 0 data.*<br />

 ⚠️ **Known Issue:**
- Job cancel button don't work when this node are running, in such case send dummy data to "addr" or restart ComfyUI.
+ Job cancel button don't work when this node are running, in such case restart ComfyUI.

 ## Details
+Select all node "mode" to "Client" on local, and "Server" on remote.

 1 Jumper node chain on 1 workflow.

-Select all node "mode" to "Client" on local, and "Server" on remote.

 The node "order" determine the order of sending/receiving data, and must be chain correctly on both side.
 Don't forget to add at least 1 node on the end of Jumper node chain(like in the example)